 Kule Loklo - Located a short walk from the Bear Valley Visitor Center, this replica of a Miwok Indian village on the under one mile trail has interpretive signs and exhibits.

 Pierce Point Ranch and Tule Elk Reserve - It's a bit of a drive, but this ranch and reserve will give you an insight into the dairy ranching that created its own history here.
 A short walk from the ranch will get you to the 2,600 acre reserve with a four hundred elk herd.

 Lodging and Camping

 Lodging - There is one lodging within the park, the Hotelling International.
 They have four private rooms and dormitory style accommodations for a total of forty-five.
-For other nearby hotels, motels, and bed and breakfasts, check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+For other nearby hotels, motels, and bed and breakfasts, check out your favorite online lodging site for the hotel, motel, or bed and breakfast of your choice.

 Camping - Inside the park, there are hike-in or boat-in campgrounds, but no campgrounds where you can park your vehicle and camp nearby.
 There are campgrounds for vehicle camping at private and state campgrounds within one half hour of the park.

 Coast Camp (Hike-In) - 1.8 miles from Laguna Trailhead, 200 yards from beach.
 Twelve individual, two group sites.

 Glen Camp (Hike-In) - 4.6 miles on Bear Valley Glen Trail, wooded valley area.
 Twelve individual sites.